 Sales people are every where and arguably everyone is a salesman.
-These people have a product or a service that they want you to buy.
+They usually have a product or a service that they want you to buy.

 Sales People will often use pretexting to gain information about your company and what they are looking for.
 It is very common for sales people to do competitive research to find correct price points, or what competitors are doing.
 These tactics can also be used in an example such as, posing as a sales person offering security cameras.
 You can ask some questions about their current systems and gain some information about them.
 If they have some then you can pose as a customer to the vendor of those cameras to find out some of their capabilities and limitations.
 This role can be played like many of the other impersonation roles.
 You play a part and take advantage of someones need.

 Sales people are very good about elicitation.
 Good sales people earn a living by trying to find out as quickly as possible if they have what you are looking for.
 Sales people will ask leading questions to try and persuade you to buy what they have to offer and limit the items that you may have to look through in order to find what you want.
 It is common for Sales People to listen to your wants and address the good points about their product or service that matches your needs.
 They will use this technique to get a better understanding of what a customer may have or what they do not have.
 If you are in the market for certain items this could be an especially dangerous interchange especially when your are talking about security items such as home security systems, auto security systems, or computer/network security systems.

 Passive Information Gathering